virtual-labs/exp-rasterization-polygon-iiith/experiment/theory.md

 **Scan Line Polygon Fill Algorithm**

 Pseudo Code of the algorithm
-Input : Vertices of the polygon, (xi, yi) âi = {1, 2, ..., n}, n = #vertices in the polygon.
+Input : Vertices of the polygon, (xi, yi) âi = {1, 2, ..., n}, n = #vertices in the polygon.
 We have the following data structures to maintain data:

   - Edge Table (ET) : Contains all the edges (except horizontal edges) of the polygon sorted by their smaller y-coordinates.
 All the edges having equal smaller y-coordinates are kept in the same bucket, where they are sorted by the corresponding x-coordinate.
     In each cell, the following information is maintained: